Sayano-Shushenskaya power station accident: Media speculation

 According to the newspaper Izvestia, the increased vibration of turbine 2 was going on for some 10 years and was well-known to the plant personnel.
 According to the former director of Irkutskenergo, Viktor Bobrovski, the accident could have been caused by an incorrect start-up process of the turbine which resulted in a hydraulic pressure surge, or excess load of the turbine caused by peak consumption of electricity.
-According to Bobrovski, it is common practice in the region to compensate for a peak load by overloading hydroelectric power plants, and the energy system of the region is near collapse, as the main goal of its owners is to take out as much profit as possible, typically by cutting down on maintenance, investment, safety, and educational costs.
+According to Bobrovski, it is common practice in the region to compensate for a peak load by overloading hydroelectric power plants.
+He also stated that the energy system of the region is near collapse, as the main goal of its owners is to take out as much profit as possible, typically by cutting down on maintenance, investment, safety, and educational costs.
 Since the load for other turbines ceased after the collapse of the turbine 2, they probably started to spin without load at increasing speed until they failed.
 He said that the former director of Sayano-Shushenskaya hydroelectric power station, Valentin Bryzgalov, had alerted that it is dangerous to operate the plant at its maximum loads when the turbines are starting to vibrate in the axial direction.
 He said that the accident probably would not have had such catastrophic results if the safety systems had worked and the safety rules had been followed.

 The former general director of the plant, Alexander Toloshinov, has said that the accident was most likely due to a "manufacturing defect" in a turbine.
 According to Toloshinov, the construction of the turbine blades of this type of turbine is not very reliable and cracks are known to develop in them under some working conditions.

 On 11 September 2009, RusHydro disputed allegations that the dam overwhelmed the machinery hall leading to the destruction of turbine 2.
 According to RusHydro, displacements of the dam are seasonal and have been reduced in recent years.
 The maximum displacement (141.5 mm) was recorded in 2006, which was below the allowed maximum of 145.5 mm.
 According to RusHydro, the scope of displacement between the anchor legs and the machinery hall does not exceed 2.3 mm, which is less than the width between them (50 mm), and therefore the dam cannot overwhelm the machinery hall.